When to service inspection

 How often should I have my HVAC system serviced?

-HVAC systems should be serviced and inspected at least once a year, typically in the spring or fall before the peak heating or cooling season.
+HVAC systems should be inspected and serviced at least once a year, typically in the fall before the heating season begins.

 When should I call a professional HVAC technician?